 Keyhole Hot Springs(aka Pebble Creek) Whistler Area Hot Springs

-An amazing alternative to the access obliterated, Meager Creek Hot Springs
+An amazing alternative to the tough to access, Meager Creek Hot Springs

 Sometimes called Pebble Creek Hot Springs, Keyhole Hot Springs is a very beautiful place.
 All natural, except for some cementing modifications to create two beautiful spring filled tubs on the edge of the loud, crashing, and wonderfully beautiful, Upper Lillooet River.
 Located just 7k past the old, and now destroyed Meager Creek Hot Springs turnoff and bridge, Keyhole Hot Springs is the only realistically viable hot springs for over 100k.
 The next closest, nice, well known, and easily accessible hot springs are back past Pemberton and up along and past the huge Lillooet Lake.
 Which of course is where the Upper Lillooet River flows into.

 Keyhole Hot Springs is named after the beautiful Keyhole Falls that can be seen up river a couple kilometres.
 If you drive a bit higher than where you park for the hot springs you will be able to see them.
 There are a few keyhole-looking falls you will notice if you hike the area.
 In fact on the hike into Keyhole Hot Springs there is an amazing viewpoint five minutes into the trail with a view across the river valley to a beautiful keyhole-looking falls.
 The frequency of these types of falls in the area is evidently the reason for the old, Pebble Creek Hot Springs name fading away.
 Pebble Creek is located about 5k south of the hot springs and was the location of the old trailhead which was a nasty, though pretty hike along the boulder filled rivers edge to Keyhole Hot Springs.